EU-U.S. Data Privacy Framework (EU-U.S. DPF)

 Background

 The EU-U.S. Data Privacy Framework (EU-U.S. DPF), as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from EU member countries to companies in the United States, requires that participating U.S. companies have in place appropriate independent recourse mechanism/s (IRMs) for dispute resolution.
-Any company may choose the EU Data Protection Authorities (EU DPAs) to serve as an IRM for dispute resolution; however, any company that wishes to cover ‘human resources data’ (i.e., personal information about employees, past or present, collected in the context of the employment relationship) under its self-certification of compliance pursuant to the EU-U.S. DPF must use the EU DPAs as the IRM for that category of data.
+Any company may choose the EU data protection authorities (EU DPAs) to serve as an IRM for dispute resolution; however, any company that wishes to cover ‘human resources data’ (i.e., personal information about employees, past or present, collected in the context of the employment relationship) under its self-certification of compliance pursuant to the EU-U.S. DPF must use the EU DPAs as the IRM for that category of data.

-For all companies that have chosen or are required to use the EU DPAs as the IRM for dispute resolution (i.e., have agreed to cooperate with and comply with the advice of the EU DPAs concerning the investigation and resolution of complaints brought under the EU-U.S. DPF Principles), an annual fee must be paid to the USCIB in the amount of US $50.00 to cover the operating costs of the EU DPA panel.
+For all companies that have chosen or are required to use the EU DPAs as the IRM for dispute resolution (i.e., have agreed to cooperate and comply with the advice of the EU DPAs concerning the investigation and resolution of complaints brought under the EU-U.S. DPF Principles), an annual fee must be paid to the USCIB in the amount of US $50.00 to cover the operating costs of the EU DPA panel.
 The USCIB has agreed to serve as the custodian of the funds collected through the EU DPA panel fee, but does not itself serve as an IRM.

 Payment to USCIB